Prism (band): Sunshyne and Seeds of Time

-Prism was the brainchild of musician-producer Bruce Fairbairn, and comprised members from two local Vancouver bands, Sunshyne and Seeds of Time.
+Prism was the brainchild of musician-producer Bruce Fairbairn and comprised members from two local Vancouver bands, Sunshyne and Seeds of Time.
 Fairbairn was originally a trumpet player in Sunshyne, a jazz-rock band, in the early 1970s.
-Around 1974, the band switched their format to blues-rock by recruiting guitarist Lindsay Mitchell from Seeds of Time as their frontman.
-The Seeds of Time were a blues-oriented group that had recently wound down after a mildly successful recording career, in which they placed two songs in the Canadian Top 100 (RPM Magazine): "My Home Town" reached No. 76 and "Crying the Blues" reached No. 90, both in 1971.
+Around 1974, the band switched their format to blues-rock by recruiting guitarist Lindsay Mitchell from Seeds of Time as their front man.
+The Seeds of Time were a blues-oriented group that had recently wound down after a mildly successful recording career in which they placed two songs in the Canadian Top 100 (RPM Magazine): "My Home Town" reached No. 76 and "Crying the Blues" reached No. 90, both in 1971.

 Still operating under the name Sunshyne, Fairbairn then decided to pursue a recording contract for the band.
 After a year of trying, he was unsuccessful and in mid-1975 he approached former Sunshyne member Jim Vallance for help in reworking the demos.
 Some changes were made.
-First, Vallance helped with new arrangements on two of Mitchell's songs, and also began contributing some of his own at Fairbairn's request.
-Ron Tabak was recruited to replace Mitchell on lead vocals, while Mitchell remained as the guitarist, and alternate songwriter.
+First, Vallance helped with new arrangements on two of Mitchell's songs and also began contributing some of his own at Fairbairn's request.
+Ron Tabak was recruited to replace Mitchell on lead vocals, while Mitchell remained as the guitarist and alternate songwriter.
 A set of five demo songs, two by Mitchell and three by Vallance, were then recorded and sent to record labels across Canada.
 An executive at GRT Records liked one of Vallance's songs, "Open Soul Surgery", and offered Fairbairn's project a recording contract in 1976.